causal-agent/programble.github.io/_posts/2014-12-05-days-in-month-formula.md

 ### The Basics

-With those tools in mind, let's get a basic pattern going.^2 Months usually alternate between lengths of 30 and 31 days.
+With those tools in mind, let's get a basic pattern going.[^2] Months usually alternate between lengths of 30 and 31 days.
 We can use <var>x</var> mod 2 to get an alternating pattern of 1 and 0, then just add our constant base number of days:

+[^2]: "The Basics," or, "The Rule With Many Exceptions," like most rules.

 <p class="formula">
   <var>f(x)</var> = 30 + <var>x</var> mod 2